 \item $\mathcal{S}^*=\{(x^*,y^*)|\exists_{x \in x^*}\exists_{y \in y^*} \ \text{such that} \ (x,y) \in \mathcal{S}\}$;

 \item $\forall x^*=\{x_1, \ldots, x_k\} \in \mathcal{X}^*$, $\tau^*(x^*)=\omega(\tau(x_1), \ldots, \tau(x_k))$. \end{itemize} \end{definition}

-The first property ensures that any argument, $x\in\mathcal{X}$, is in a unique cluster.
-If none of the other properties apply then the cluster is a singleton cluster.
-The second property ensures that any two arguments are in the same cluster if and only if they both have the same relation (attack or support) towards arguments in the same parent cluster and are similar according to the similarity function and similarity threshold.
-Relations are preserved in the combined QBAFs by adding relations between clusters.
-Then, base scores are aggregated according to the clusters.
+The first property ensures assignment of each argument $x\in\mathcal{X}$ to a unique cluster, forming a singleton if no other properties apply.
+The second property ensures that any two arguments are in the same cluster if and only if they both have the same relation (attack or support) towards arguments in the same parent cluster and meet the threshold of the similarity function.
+Combined QBAFs preserve relations by adding relations between clusters and aggregating the base scores according to the clusters.
 Note that, not only each attack/support between clusters results from lifting an attack/support between arguments, but also each attack/support between arguments is captured by some attack/support between clusters.
 Formally:

 \begin{restatable}{lemma}{lifting} Let $x^*,y^* \in \mathcal{X}^*$.
 Then, $(x^*,y^*) \in \mathcal{A}^*$ (or $(x^*, y^*) \in \mathcal{S}^*$) iff $\exists x \in x^*$ and $\exists y \in y^*$ such that $\exists {i \in \{1,\dots,n\}}$ where $(x, y) \in \mathcal{A}_i$ (or $(x, y) \in \mathcal{S}_i$, respectively). \end{restatable}